 Mentioned in Dante Alighieri’s “Divina Commedia,” the Ormanni family was a fixture in Florentine and at the estate that bears their name dating back to 1200.
-Every 200 years or so a record of sale can be found, until the purchase in 1818 when the Vincenzo Brini purchased it.
+Every 200 years or so a record of sale can be found, until the 1818 when Vincenzo Brini purchased it.
 The sprawling estate in the heart of the Chianti Classico DOCG, 242 hectares, 68 of which are under vine, has been in the family ever since.

 Now run by Paola Brini Batacchi, Ormanni wines are among Chianti Classico’s most regal and stately iterations.
 They are clearly constructed with great food and lively conversation in mind – the Tuscan way.
 We had loved the wines for years from afar, but when Paola's husband and our good friend Francesco Daddi parted ways with Castello La Leccia to join her at her own venture, it was clear that the stars had aligned for Ormanni's addition to our portfolio.